 For Immediate Release

-Liz Provo, Nashawannuck Pond Steering Committee - WinterFest Chair
+Beth Tiffany, Nashawannuck Pond Steering Committee - WinterFest Chair

 Easthampton, MA - On Saturday, Feb.
-9, 2019 the 6th Annual Easthampton WinterFest will be held in locations throughout the city.
-The day long festival is coordinated by the Nashawannuck Pond Steering Committee and is a fundraising event created to bring public awareness about ongoing efforts needed to keep Nashawannuck Pond healthy for generations to come.
-Most activities are free to attend and are family friendly.
+12, 2022 the 9th Annual Easthampton WinterFest will be held in locations throughout the city.
+Due to covid awareness some events are online, others outdoors and must wear masks indoors .The festivities begin January 2, 2022 with online events Nash pond photo contest, snowflake making contest, online pond trivia and Mt.Tom ice cream flavor contest..
+The festival is organized by the Nashawannuck Pond Steering Committee and is a fundraising event created to bring public awareness about ongoing efforts needed to keep Nashawannuck Pond healthy for generations to come.
+Most activities are free to attend due to generous business sponsorship, and are family friendly.
 Donations are gladly accepted.

 More information about sponsorship and volunteering are available on the pond's website: www.nashawannuckpond.org.
 For up to date information, join our mailing list, follow Nashawannuck Pond on Facebook and our Facebook events.
 All outdoor events are weather permitting and may be cancelled without notice.